stuartellis/multiform/README.md

 - Dependencies - **docs/project-design/dependencies.md**
 - Use of Make - **docs/project-design/use-of-make.md**

-### Terraform Command Builder
+### Implementation of Terraform Command Builder

-The implementation of the Terraform command builder:
+The current implementation of the Terraform command builder is here:

 - **python/utils/utils/multiform.py**